sherlock-audit/2022-10-illuminate-judging/README.md

 with this:
 `ILender(lender).approve(address(u), address(0), address(0), a);`

+## Discussion

+**pauliax**

+Escalate for 2 USDC.
+Basically, I have described the same issue in a more generic submission: #233

+**sherlock-admin**

+ > Escalate for 2 USDC.
+> Basically, I have described the same issue in a more generic submission: #233

+You've created a valid escalation for 2 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

-# Issue M-11: Marketplace.setPrincipal do not approve needed allowance for Element vault and APWine router
+# Issue M-14: Marketplace.setPrincipal do not approve needed allowance for Element vault and APWine router

 Source: https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/40